-The 4th Surimi Forum Japan is scheduled in February 2021.
+The 4th Surimi Forum Japan has been delayed due to COVID and is scheduled in July - August 2022.
 Stay tuned.

 Feel free to exchange your point of views with Prof. Park.

 [after Japan celebrated the 900 years of kamaboko (1115-2015)]